-While the nationwide lockdown caused the housing market to come to a grinding halt, interest in Kōtuitui, a Ken Crosson designed, affordable new development in downtown Manukau was fervent.
+While the nationwide lockdown caused the housing market to come to a grinding halt, there was no slowing the interest in Kōtuitui, a Ken Crosson designed, affordable new development in downtown Manukau.

 Kōtuitui first launched in November 2019 with all available homes selling out within 6 weeks.